boardgameio/boardgame.io/docs/multiplayer.md

 so you could have all browsers that connect to a certain URL be synced to the same game.

-#### Production
+#### Single server

-In a real app, you might want to serve both your web app and the socket server from the same server.
+You might want to serve both your web app and the socket server from the same server.
 The returned object from `Server()` contains `app`, which is a [Koa](http://koajs.com/) app that you can use to attach other handlers etc.